shivahanifi/visual-targets/Demo/VT_Demo_Code.md

 ```
 from config import *
 ```
+- All the information in the configuration file is imported.
 ## Parsing
 It is a way of adding a positional or optional arguments to your code when you run it on the command line.
 It is easier than oppening the code and adding arguments.
 ```